Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

-In some companies, it becomes a silent rule to not schedule any meetings on a Friday.
+In some companies, it becomes a silent rule not to schedule any meetings on a Friday.
 In others, some meetings are still scheduled, but the afternoon's usually a wind-down period where you can't expect anyone to respond to your email.
 But how about a fixed, institutionalized consensus that Fridays are now part of the weekend, wherein nobody is expected to work?

 With either the first or last days of the workweek blocked off as an extra day off, workers need not tiptoe around their job anymore, and whatever work is done on that day would be considered "overtime" or going above and beyond.
 A clear, official consensus on not working a particular day is better than just an "accepted norm" or a silent rule.

 11. No Wasted Time Creating and Doing Work With Less Value

 Ever felt like your company could have saved time, energy, and money had it not created nor done work that didn't have much return in value?
 Some employees think that culture-building activities that use up company time are simply useless, and they do nothing except give the person in charge of "culture-building" something to prove that the money spent on his or her salary is at least producing something.